maznicky/AR2HUB/README.md

 Everything starts disabled; nothing scans until you toggle it on.

 Distances are shown in meters (studs / 2.75) to match Matchas.

+Map ESP and the exact names on ground items read the game's own interface, so those two need **Hybrid mode** on.
+Everything else works without it.

 Matcha's Players handle can go stale mid-session (unless its the games anti-cheat i have no idea.)
 When it does, player-based features idle and recover on their own instead of erroring.